Osama Tayyib

 Osama Tayyib is a Saudi academic and university administrator.
 He served as the President of King Abdulaziz University in Jeddah for eleven years, from 2003 to 2014.
 Throughout his career, he has held several academic and administrative positions at various Saudi universities.

 Education

 Tayyib earned a Bachelor of Science degree in pharmacy with honors from King Saud University in 1976.
 He later obtained a Ph.D. in pharmacology from Vanderbilt University in the United States in 1981.

-Academic career

-After returning to Saudi Arabia, Tayyib joined King Abdulaziz University as a faculty member in the Department of Pharmacology.
-His academic progression included: